Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 The Origins of the RICE Scoring Model

 The RICE scoring model was developed by Intercom, a customer messaging platform, to help product teams objectively prioritize projects and features based on four key factors: Reach, Impact, Confidence, and Effort.
-It is a data-driven framework.

 How the RICE Framework Works